co0p/drone-heroku-container-plugin/README.md

  * container: Where to pull the docker image from
  * app: the heroku app to deploy to
- * heroku_token: your heroku api key to access heroku
+ * token: your heroku api key to access heroku

 The heroku token should be saved in drone's secrets vault.